 Work permits will be issued in the Main Office from 7:30 a.m. - 11:00 a.m.
 The student must provide his or her birth certificate, and a 2-sided work permit form with the parent, employer, and physician's sections completed in order to receive a permit.
-These forms may be obtained in the main office.
+These forms may be obtained in the main office and on the student page of our website.
 Work permits will be issued to students ages 14 through 18.